Terraform Registry

 • The GPG passphrase, terraform_gpg_passphrase.

-6. The first time you publish a Terraform provider generated using the Speakeasy Generation Action, you need to manually add it to the Terraform Registry.
+6. The first time you create and publish a Terraform provider using the Speakeasy Generation GitHub Action, you need to manually add it to the Terraform Registry.
 Subsequent updates will be published automatically.
-To begin this process, follow the Terraform registry instructions (opens in a new tab) and agree to any Terraform terms and conditions.
+To begin this process, follow the Terraform Registry instructions (opens in a new tab) and agree to the Terraform terms and conditions.
 Note that you will need to be an organizational admin to complete this step.

 7. Add the following file to your .github/workflows directory to indicate create releases for your Terraform provider using GoReleaser.
-If all the above steps have been completed the HashiCorpy registry will automatically pick up new changes.
+If all the above steps have been completed, the HashiCorp registry will automatically pick up new changes.

 terraform_publish.yaml